top of page

 In the UK, high blood pressure is common, especially as we get older.
 It's also more common in Afro-Caribbean communities and I wanted to write a blog to help raise awareness and hopefully support you in minimising your risk of developing high blood pressure and it's complications.
 If you've already been diagnosed, this blog will hopefully help you manage the condition with some simple dietary and lifestyle tips.

-Before reading and for your safety, please take a moment to read my disclaimer at the foot of this page.
+Before reading, and for your safety, please take a moment to read my disclaimer .
 Happy reading!

 What is high blood pressure?